Harlem Civil Rights Virtual Tour

 Learn about the people involved

-Why take this Harlem Civil Rights Virtual Tour?
+Why take this Harlem Civil Rights Self-Guided Walking Tour?

 The Civil Rights Movement was a very pivotal period in the history of the United States.
-Harlem had a significant role during the Civil Rights Movement, and on this tour you will gain a clear understanding of what happened during this great time in history and the role Harlem played.
+Join us on a remarkable tour as we delve into the powerful significance of Harlem during the Civil Rights Movement.
+Gain a deep and comprehensive understanding of the pivotal events that unfolded during this monumental period and the extraordinary role that Harlem played in shaping history.

 Highlights